erf/vis-outdated/README.md

 # vis-outdated

-Keep a list of git-repos (plugins) you want to follow, you can list if the repos are outdated and also update the list to latest.
+Check if a list of git repos are up to date without cloning them.
+And also update the list.

+You can use this vis plugin to check if your other vis plugins are up-to-date.

 ## Commands